microsoft/vscode-docs/docs/java/extensions.md

 <a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Java Extension Pack</a>

-## Recommended Extensions for Cloud (Azure) Development
+## Recommended extensions for cloud (Azure) development

 [comment]: <> (Replace it with Java Azure Pack once available)

-Along with the language support, if you are deploying your applications to the Cloud, especially Azure, there is a [Azure Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-azureextensionpack) which contains extensions for popular Azure Services:
+Along with the language support, if you are deploying your applications to the cloud, especially Azure, there is a [Azure Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-azureextensionpack) which contains extensions for popular Azure Services:

 ### App Services (Websites)